Jimfarrugia/ruby_hangman/README.md

 ### To Do:

 - Points tally for multiple games.
+- Allow for words with spaces
+- Allow for words with special characters / punctuation. (punctuation should be filled-in for the user)
 - Play sounds after user input based on result of that input.

+---

 # Hangman